nilgaar/show_playwright/README.md

 ## Run the project

-be sure to start the cypress-realworld-app before running the tests:
+Be sure to start the cypress-realworld-app before running the tests:

 ```sh
 git clone https://github.com/cypress-io/cypress-realworld-app.git